 However, while no legislative changes are currently being considered, my Department is actively engaging in a process of review initiated by the Department of Public Expenditure and Reform concerning the policies and procedures presently in place governing disclosures.
 Any changes resulting from this review will be applied to protected disclosures made by members of An Garda Síochána.

-60. Deputy Clare Daly asked the Minister for Justice and Equality the number of protected disclosures being dealt with by the IPS; if he is satisfied with the system that is in place; and if he will make a statement on the matter.
+60. Deputy Clare Daly asked the Minister for Justice and Equality the number of protected disclosures being dealt with by the Irish Prison Service, IPS; if he is satisfied with the system that is in place; and if he will make a statement on the matter.
 [4382/19]Amharc ar fhreagra

 The principal objectives of the Protected Disclosure Act 2014 are to encourage staff to make Protected Disclosures at the earliest opportunity and to provide protection where such disclosures are made.
 I can advise the Deputy that the Irish Prison Service issued a revised Protected Disclosures Policy on 1st July 2018.
 The Policy is aimed at supporting the Irish Prison Service’s values, ensuring employees can raise concerns about relevant wrongdoing which comes to their attention in connection with their employment, without any fear of penalisation, and providing a transparent and confidential process for dealing with concerns.